meken/cloud-hackathons/hacks/adk-intro/README.md

 Meaningful, multi-turn conversations require agents to understand context.
 Just like humans, they need to recall the conversation history: what's been said and done to maintain continuity and avoid repetition.
 The Agent Development Kit (ADK) provides structured ways to manage this context through *Session*, *State*, and *(Long Term) Memory*.

 In this challenge we'll focus on the session state.
 Within each `Session` (our conversation thread), the `state` attribute acts like the agent's dedicated scratchpad for that specific interaction.
-While session.events holds the full history, session state is where the agent stores and updates dynamic details needed during the conversation.
+While session events holds the full history, session state is where the agent stores and updates dynamic details needed during the conversation.

 ### Description